hl-judaica-division/hj-alma-booster/README.md

 If you need more information on Chrome Extension development I recommend their guides and tutorials, the [documentation](https://developer.chrome.com/extensions/getstarted) is very thorough.

+## Macro Express
+The Chrome Extension often works in conjunction with Macro Express to write information to records.
+We have created another repository to hold the relevant Macro Express macros and this can be accessed [here](https://github.com/hl-judaica-division/hj-alma-booster-macro-express-helper)

 ## Contact
 If you have any questions or issues please address them to Elizabeth Vernon at juddiv@fas.harvard.edu.